How to Strengthen Your Immune System Naturally

 By: Courtney Sperlazza, MPH

-- From soothing detox teas, to targeted supplements, to cleaning your nasal passages with salt water, these natural remedies will help you kick-start your immune system.
+- From targeted supplements to soothing teas, these natural remedies will help strengthen your immune system.

 - Your grandma was right.
-Learn how garlic, ginger, lavender and a hot bath can soothe your body, and how vitamins help boost your body’s immune resistance.
+Learn how garlic, ginger, lavender and a hot bath can soothe your body, and how vitamins help bolster your body’s immune resistance.

 - Plus, get Bulletproof recommendations for supplements designed to help you feel your best all season long.